kdeldycke/kevin-deldycke-blog/content/posts/top-1-percent-open-source-developer.md

   5. And most importantly, the best contributions are not always tied to high commit activity or number of added code lines.
 Thinks about removing old/dead/legacy code and refactoring.
 These may be the best code contributions a project will see.

 That's why Ohloh stats must not be taken for granted.
 But this doesn't remove the fun you can get from them.
-Especially when they put me in a favorable light ! ;)
+Especially when they put me in a favorable light! ;)